Warnings for Hysingla ER

 Instruct patients how to properly take HYSINGLA ER, including the following:

-• Do not discontinue HYSINGLA ER without first discussing the need for a tapering regimen with the prescriber [see DOSAGE AND ADMINISTRATION].
+In order to avoid developing withdrawal symptoms, instruct patients not to discontinue HYSINGLA ER without first discussing a tapering plan with the prescriber [see DOSAGE AND ADMINISTRATION]

 Hypotension